urilivshits/pageinference/temp/.user/old_rules.md

----
-description: Comprehensive coding standards and workflow guidelines to be applied to all interactions.
-globs:
-alwaysApply: true
----
 # Global Development Guidelines

 **IMPORTANT**: This file is the definitive source of truth for all project rules and must never be modified or overwritten without explicit user approval.